 I was suspended in mid air, locked in place by the octopus like arms of Cold Steel.
 My narcoanalyst interrogator stood by my side, facing me.

 He studied me anxiously as he refilled his syringe with truth serum.
 My eyes cleared - a fog lifting up from them slowly.
 I tried to gaze steadily, like we had been trained to, but a tempest raged inside my head.

 I tasted the flaking salt of dried tears on my lips and desperately my thoughts returned to the one objective that had consumed me in the last few tortured hours.
 My need to escape.

-Analysis of how I, an elite commando - with the latest tools and technology, had been captured before I could steal Dark Energy, could come later.
+Analysis of how I, an elite commando - with the latest tools and technology, had been captured before I could elope with the stolen Dark Energy, could come later.
 If there was a later!

 I sighed and shriveled.
 Focus!
 Time was running out.
 I desperately needed a break.
 I desperately needed luck.
 And I desperately needed time.
 Time to activate the invisible neuro transmitters etched onto my retina, but he had never given me enough time.

 He had moved the dials constantly as he had asked his questions, terminating my activation process every time I mentally initiated it.
-Wave after wave of excruciating pain shot through my brain, from the cold steel caressing my temple, every time he moved his dials to punish my insolent silence.
+Wave after wave of excruciating pain shot through my brain, from the Cold Steel caressing my body, every time he moved his dials to punish my insolent silence.

 Yet, he had no way of knowing how much time was too much for me.
 He was watching me intently, weighing up his options.

 I suddenly sensed his dilemma.
 It struck me physically like a stroke of lightning, and inspired me in a flash.
 He was dithering.
 This was my opportunity.

 I shook my head to clear it again and initiated neuro activation.
 It faltered.